dreamforce16/df16workshops/content/workshop/prediction-io/recommendation_engine/index_heroku.md

 ## Introduction

-In this workshop you will learn how to use Prediction IO Machine Learning library to build a recommendation engine based on Alternative Least Square Algorithm.
-Prediction IO uses Spark MLlib's implementation and provide convenient APIs and REST endpoints to get the infrastructure up and running fast.
+In this workshop you will learn how to use PredictionIO Machine Learning library to build a recommendation engine based on Alternative Least Square Algorithm.
+PredictionIO uses Spark MLlib's implementation and provide convenient APIs and REST endpoints to get the infrastructure up and running fast.

 <img src="/workshop/prediction-io/recommendation_engine/images/recommendation_engine_local.png" width="80%" height="80%">